andkret/Cookbook/Introduction.md

 you the machine is ok even when there is an malfunction.

 Model outputs are very abstract.
-You also need to post-process the model outputs to receive health values from 0 to 100.
+You also need to post-process the model outputs to receive the outputs you desire

 ![The Machine Learning Pipeline](images/Machine-Learning-Pipeline.jpg)